X

 A

-An unpreventable accident or event that is the result of natural causes; for example, floods, earthquakes, or lightning.
+An unpreventable accident or event that is the result of natural causes, such as a thunder and lightning storm, a tornado, hail, or flooding.

 • Agent